Automatic Detection of AI Writing

 If you suspect that one of your students’ submissions is AI-generated, we recommend the following:

-• consider the student’s broader context and writing history.
+• consider multiple red flags and the student’s broader context and writing history.
+Each of these red flags can occur in human writing occasionally.

 • talk to the student about their submission

-• enter the conversation from a non-assuming standpoint: most of the time, it is hard to know whether the student really used AI to create their submission — even if you are using an automatic AI detector.
-You can start the conversation by asking if there’s anything the student would like to share with you regarding that submission, and take it from there.
+• discuss the submission from a non-assuming standpoint: most of the time, it is hard to know whether AI has indeed been used — even if you are using an automatic AI detector.

 • ask highly specific questions about the submission, targeting the parts of the submission that alarmed you.

-Further guidance on responding to instances of suspected academic dishonesty is found on the OFE webpage Academic Dishonesty and Student Cheating under the “Strategies that Work” section.
+Further guidance on responding to instances of suspected academic dishonesty is found on the OFE webpage Academic Dishonesty and Student Cheating under the “Strategies that Work” section, and in the recording of Just for Adjuncts: Demystifying the Academic Dishonesty Process: An OFE Partners Session with Director of Student Conduct Christopher Trautman (NetID required).

 CC